Dunlin oilfield: Decommissioning

-In May 2015, Fairfield Energy has announced plans to decommission its Dunlin Alpha platform in the North Sea.
+In May 2015, Fairfield Energy announced plans to decommission its Dunlin Alpha platform in the North Sea.
 The decommissioning process, which requires regulatory approvals, is expected to cost about £400 million.

 Dunlin has been cited as an example of the impact a decommissioning decision has impacting surrounding infrastructure as per the 2014 Wood MER (Maximising Economic Recovery) Report - the "Domino Effect".
 Enquest will have to provide a pipeline "bypass" to allow continued export from the Thistle complex of fields to be exported via the 16" export line into the 24" line that runs from Dunlin to Cormorant Alpha.

 The decommissioning of the Murchison field and the Dunlin complex removes two "shippers" from the Brent system resulting in increase pipeline operating costs for the remaining users.